 - Board of Advisors Member, Wake Forest Journal of Law and Policy

-- Member, North Carolina Bar Association Bankruptcy Section
+- Member, Leadership Council for the North Carolina Bar Association Bankruptcy Section

 - Member, IWIRC (International Women’s Insolvency & Restructuring Confederation)